 Articles for Louise de Marillac

-Tomorrow is the 375th anniversary of the day St. Louise de Marillac and four Daughters of Charity pronounced vows for the first time.
+Today is the 377th anniversary of the day St. Louise de Marillac and four Daughters of Charity pronounced vows for the first time.

 There is a fascinating article, The Core Values of Vincentian Education by Louise Sullivan D.C., whose premise is that education was central to the Vincentian mission of evangelization of and service to the poor and as such had values unique to it.
 Sr. Louise's...

 If you have doubts, or friends who are in some “darkness,” act as if you have faith, ask St. Louise, and light will be given.

 May we be united in prayer with the International Association of Charities (AIC) as they celebrate the Feast of St. Louise de Marillac with an International Day of Prayer on May 9.